 Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+This tax is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 Florida also has special rules for certain LLCs.
 If a corporation is a member of a multi-member LLC classified as a partnership for federal and state tax purposes, the LLC must file Florida Form F-1065 and the corporation must file a Florida corporate income tax return.
-Similarly, if a corporation directly or indirectly owns a single member LLC classified as a disregarded entity for federal tax purposes, the corporation must file Florida Form F-1120 reporting both its own income and the income of the single member LLC.
+Similarly, if a corporation directly or indirectly owns a single-member LLC classified as a disregarded entity for federal tax purposes, the corporation must file Florida Form F-1120 reporting both its own income and the income of the single-member LLC.

-Limited Liability Companies (LLCs).
 Standard LLCs are usually pass-through entities that are not required to pay income tax to either the federal government or the State of Florida.
 Instead, income from the business is distributed to individual LLC members, who then pay federal taxes on the amount distributed to them.
 Because Florida has no personal income tax, typical Florida LLC members are not required to pay tax to the state on their income from the LLC.

 As discussed above, multi-member LLCs classified as partnerships for tax purposes that have a corporation as a member, and single-member LLCs classified as disregarded entities that are directly or indirectly owned by a corporation, are subject to special state filing requirements.